 Optimize Your Charging Schedule

-Create a routine where trucks are charged during idle hours or shift changes.
-This ensures that your equipment is always ready to operate without unnecessary delays.
+Plan such that trucks are charged either during idle hours or during shifts.
+This ensures ongoing availability of your tools to run without unnecessary delays.

 Avoid Overcharging